rollator3000/MS_omics/README.md

     on all blocks joint, single subsetted blocks,  all subsetted blocks joint....

 - 03_create_artifical_DF:
-    Create an artifical DF, used for the implementation of the pruning!
+    1. Create an artifical DF, used for the implementation of the pruning!
+    2. Do final Subsets of the processed omics data
+    3. Get the Performance of the final subsets when fitting a model on
+        - all omics blocks joint together
+        - each single omics block!

 - 04_simpleRF_adaption:
     Implementation of the RF-Adjustment + additional functions needed for evaluation,